jinesh701/bittrack-client/README.md

 ## Summary

-A Node/React web app that provides users with a way to track cryptocurrencies and create portfolios to keep track of their investments
+A Node/React app that provides users with a way to track cryptocurrencies and create portfolios to keep track of their investments

 ## User Flows & Wireframes